mikaelvesavuori/mikrovalid/README.md

 ...would therefore break the validation.

-The same can be done with nested objects:
+The same can be done with nested objects, by setting `additionalProperties` in the scope of the object:

 ```json
 {